0xZach/lucia_beatle/README.md

+# Documentation for LuciaBeatle

+### Introduction

 Small side project to test the Lucia package on a Next.js architecture.
+The goal is to see if it can be better than Next-auth for future authentication implementations.

-### Requirements:
+### Requirements

 - React
 - Nextjs